GPA calculator helps you to calculate your school or college grade point average online.

-If you earned B+ for 4 credit hour course, then you need to enter 4 in the third column input box.
+If you earned B+ for 4 credit hour course, then you need to enter 4 in the third column box.

 If you are calculating GPA for less than 4 courses.
 Then it's Ok!
-But if you want to add more courses then you can use "+ Add Course" button to add more rows.
+But if you want to add more courses then you can use the "+ Add Course" button to add more rows.
 Also, you can add as many courses as you want.
 There is no limit on that.

-There is an optional field to enter your previous semester cumulative GPA and Credits.
+Even more, there is an optional field to enter your previous semester's cumulative GPA and Credits.
 You can enter these values if you want to find an average of an overall (Previous + Current) semester GPA.

-Lastly, you can press the "Calculate" button to start the calculation process.
+Lastly, press the "Calculate" button to start the calculation process.
 Also, the "Reset" button will refresh the calculator.

 Where, x = Percentage of score

-A student gets 75% of the score in History course in his final exam.
+A student gets 75% of the score in the History course in his final exam.
 Convert the percentage score into GPA.

 Here, x = 75%

-So, GPA = ( x / 20 ) - 1 = ( 75 / 20 ) - 1 = 3.75 - 1 = 2.75
+GPA = ( x / 20 ) - 1 = ( 75 / 20 ) - 1 = 3.75 - 1 = 2.75

-So, we can say that the student got 2.75 GPA in his final exam.
+Hence, we can say that the student got 2.75 GPA in his final exam.